12 non slip restaurant shoes and where to buy them

 Invest in the right pair of non slip restaurant shoes

 There are a few non-negotiables in a good restaurant shoe.
-It should have a slip-resistant sole and toe protection, be comfortable and lightweight to minimize fatigue and it should be easy to clean.
+It should have a slip-resistant sole and toe protection, be comfortable and lightweight to minimise fatigue and it should be easy to clean.

 With those criteria in mind, we hope you find you can find the right pair that will last you hours on your feet and years in the industry.